 Until I add an obscene amount of butter.
 Thankfully this cake serves up to 12 people, so the fat and sugar will be evenly distributed among my friends.
 We are a close-knit group.
 When one of us gains a pound, we all gain a pound.

-I fold some of the cooled caramel sauce into the frosting.
+I fold some of the cooled caramel sauce into the frosting, and get ready to assemble the cake.

 Pennsylvania has many talented bakers as you can see from the entries of the 2013 chocolate cake contest.
-There were 67 cakes representing the blue ribbon winners from local agricultural fairs throughout the state, no wonder they call this the Super Bowl of baking.
+Each of these cakes are already winners, representing the best of the blue ribbon bakers from local agricultural fairs throughout the state, no wonder they call this the Super Bowl of baking.

 I am over-the-moon thrilled to have won the state title representing Bucks County’s Middletown Grange.